Nepal Tibet Map

 Tibet and Nepal are very adjacent areas on the map.
 Nepal is in the southwest of Tibet, and the southern part of Shigatse of Tibet borders Nepal.

 Everest in Nepal and Tibet Map

 In the boundary region, The Himalayas run through Tibet and Nepal at the same time.
-Its highest peak, also the highest mountain in the world - Everest, which naturally demarcates the border between China and Nepal, with its northern slope belong to Tibet and its southern Slope belongs to Nepal.
+Its highest peak, also the highest mountain in the world - Everest, which naturally demarcates the border between China and Nepal, with its northern slope belonging to Tibet and its southern Slope belonging to Nepal.

 Tourist Attraction Map of Nepal and Tibet